asmuth/clip/README.md

     $ cmake .
     $ make

-To install plotfx into your system, run `make install`:
+To install the `plotfx` binary into your system, run `make install`:

     $ make install